amiruldevkun/Dating-Prediction/README.md

 - The [.NET sdk (Version 5)](https://dotnet.microsoft.com/download/dotnet/5.0)
 - A text editor (Optional)

-After you have buckled up with the prerequisites that i have stated, click on the green button that says '''Code''', click download zip, unzip the file, open a command prompt in the folder and type '''dotnet clean''' and then '''dotnet build'''.
+After you have buckled up with the prerequisites that i have stated, click on the green button that says 'Code', click download zip, unzip the file, open a command prompt in the folder and type 'dotnet clean' and then 'dotnet build'.
 And after you are done!
 Enjoy this unfinished mess!

 ## CONTRIBUTING
 If you want to contribute to this mess, make a pull request(s) __THAT IS NEEDED__ only as i dont want to waste my free time going through edgy and weird code pulls all day when i have school.